 Sadly, Ottumwa’s rich culture belies its high crime rate.
 Property crime is rampant, with a 1-in-24 chance of becoming a victim.
 Although the violent crime rate is relatively low, you shouldn’t let your guard down when visiting or passing through.

 People who live in Ottumwa consider the western areas of town the most crime-ridden, while the northeast neighborhoods are seen as much safer.
 Keep this in mind if you’re ever in the area!

 |Murder rate:||6.4 per 100k people|

 |Violent crime rate:||712 per 100k people (#3 in Iowa)|

 |Poverty rate:||33,900 (16.1%)|

 |Average household income:||$53,525|

-It was inevitable that Iowa’s largest city would land on this list—high population cities usually go hand in hand with high crime rates.
+It was inevitable that Iowa’s largest city would land on this list; larger cities usually go hand in hand with high crime rates.
 Known as the home of insurance companies and the gigantic Iowa State Fair, Des Moines is the most prominent city on this list.

-Des Moines has the third-highest property and violent crime rates in the state—in particular, burglary here is the highest in the state, so keep your doors locked and valuables secured.
-If you’re visiting for the State Fair or just to walk around downtown, it’s safe enough not to need special precautions.
+Des Moines has the third-highest property and violent crime rates in the state.
+In particular, burglary is the highest in the state, so keep your doors locked and valuables secured.
+If you’re visiting for the State Fair or walking around downtown, it’s safe enough not to need special precautions.